 Beware of timing

 Timing is crucial.
 Often companies send out NPS surveys right after a customer has ordered a product.
 And... they get results on how good their online store is designed, not how good the product is.
-In order to evaluate feedback on your product properly, send NPS survey after 1-2 weeks since the product has been delivered.
+In order to evaluate feedback on your product properly, send an NPS survey after 1-2 weeks since the product has been delivered.
 Although there are no standards, the usual timing for NPS initial survey is 30 days after the start of use of a software or an app.
 Otherwise, timing largely depends on your business model, onboarding setup, engagement and relationship with your customers.

 Make it a habit